Improve the Air Quality of Your Home

 Thoroughly cleaning your home is essential for keeping allergens down since dust is one of the biggest triggers for people with allergies and asthma.
 For this reason, using a steam cleaner on your floors and carpets can help keep allergens at bay.

 In summary, you can improve the air quality in your home by minimizing chemical use around the house.
-This includes replacing dryer sheets with natural alternatives, finding better ways to clean your house, and ensuring all of your products are chemical-free.
+This includes replacing dryer sheets with natural alternatives, finding better ways to clean your house, and ensuring all your products are chemical-free.
 In addition to this, keeping your home tidy and free of dust will help keep your air quality high since allergens are big triggers for people with allergies or asthma.

 Chemical-free alternatives to everyday household products

 Did you know that the average household contains a lot of toxic chemicals?
-That’s a lot of toxins floating around in the air you breathe every day!
+That’s a lot of toxins floating around in the air you breathe daily!
 And if you have allergies or asthma, it can be even more difficult to tolerate.
 Fortunately, there are ways to reduce your exposure to these harmful chemicals.
 Try changing these products to safer, chemical-free ones.

 Dryer sheets